 The Bible can be challenging to understand at times.
 The culture that it was written by, and to, is different than ours today.
 Many of the customs and practices of that time are meaningless to us today.
 And other times it is just difficult to come to grips with what a biblical author is saying.

 Commentaries are written to address these challenges.
 A commentary may cover the whole Bible, a single testament, a single book, or even a portion of a book.
-But in all cases commentaries seek to provide understanding into what the Bible is teaching.
+But in all cases, commentaries seek to provide an understanding of what the Bible is teaching.